 OVERVIEW

-For the three nights, we’ll base ourselves at the Stewarts Bay Lodge, which is nestled between the beach and the forest.
-As we eat breakfast and tuck into sumptuous chef-prepared dinners we will enjoy stunning water views.
+For the three nights, you’ll be based at Stewarts Bay Lodge, which is nestled between the beach and the forest.
+As you enjoy breakfast and tuck into sumptuous chef-prepared dinners you’ll also get to enjoy the stunning water views.

 Your private room with a private bathroom will be in a fully equipped 2 bedroom chalet, with either a water or bush view.
-You will share the common area’s of the chalet (lounge, dining, outside deck and full kitchen), with the occupants of the other bedroom.
-These rooms are allocated on a “first in” approach, and on most occasions both bedrooms will be utilised by our walkers.
+The common areas of the chalet (lounge, dining, outside deck and full kitchen), will be shared with the occupants of the 2nd bedroom – who are also part of your Auswalk group – this means there will be 3 – 4 people per chalet.
+The rooms are allocated on a “first in” approach.

-Single travellers: Your single supplement guarantee’s you a private bedroom and bathroom within a 2 bedroom chalet.
+Single travellers: Your single supplement guarantees you a private bedroom and bathroom within a 2 bedroom chalet.
+You will be sharing the 2 bedroom chalet with other walkers from the group.
 There are no single chalets offered.

-The 2 course a la carte dinners will be prepared by the professional chefs at the restaurant at Stewarts Bay Lodge.
+The 2 course a la carte dinners will be prepared by the professional chefs at the restaurant at Stewarts Bay Lodge each night.
+Please note that due to the remote location of the Three Capes Walk, as well as staffing limitations there may be closures of the restaurant at short notice, in these instances you will be taken to an alternative restaurant which is close by.
 Wake to a cooked breakfast in the restaurant to ready ourselves for the upcoming walks.
 The packed lunches complete the circle ensuring that your appetite is always satisfied.
-More importantly, you can look forward to having lunch on a daily basis at some of the most incredible locations, like Cape Howe and Raoul.
+More importantly, you can look forward to having lunch on a daily basis at some of the most incredible locations, like Cape Hauy and Raoul.
 Walkers lunches are enhanced by Auswalk’s famous trail mix ensuring that you’ll never be hungry on the track.

 • NIGHTS 1, 2 & 3